Blog Home / Knowledge / GDPR Personal Data Definition: Navigating Compliance

 Right to Access

-As per the GDPR, data subjects have the right to access their personal data.
-This means individuals can request to know whether a data controller is processing their personal data, and if so, they can request access to this data.
-The data controller must provide a copy of the personal data, free of charge, in an accessible format.
+As per the General Data Protection Regulation (GDPR), data subjects have the Right of Access to their personal data.
+This means individuals can request to know whether a data controller is processing their personal data, and if so, they can request access to this data (often referred to as a Data Subject Access Request, or DSAR).

-The right to access allows data subjects to verify the lawfulness of the processing and check the accuracy of their personal data.
-It is a fundamental aspect of the GDPR’s aim to create transparency between data controllers and data subjects.
+This provision is a fundamental aspect of the GDPR’s aim to create transparency between data controllers and data subjects.
 For more information on this, refer to our article on gdpr data subject rights.

 Right to Rectification

-The Right to Rectification under GDPR provides data subjects with the possibility to have inaccurate personal data corrected.
-If the personal data is incomplete, the data subject can provide supplementary information to complete it.
-This right plays a crucial role in ensuring that personal data is up-to-date and accurate, which is necessary for lawful processing.
-The data controller has the responsibility to ensure that inaccurate or incomplete data is rectified.
+This right plays a crucial role in ensuring that personal data is up-to-date and accurate, which is necessary for lawful processing under the GDPR’s Accuracy principle.
+The Data Controller has the fundamental responsibility to ensure that inaccurate or incomplete data is rectified without undue delay (typically within one month of the request).
+Furthermore, if the controller has disclosed the data to third parties, they must inform those parties of the rectification, where possible.
 Delve into our article on gdpr data controller for more details on the responsibilities of a data controller.

 Right to Erasure